magnusross/hgp/README.md

 ![Diagram of the HGP](model_diagram.png)

 Implements Hamiltonian Gaussian processes, from the paper "Learning Energy Conserving Dynamics Efficiently with Hamiltonian Gaussian Processes" by Magnus Ross and Markus Heinonen, to appear in TMLR (March 2023).
-You can find a preprint [here](https://arxiv.org/abs/2303.01925).
+You can find a preprint [here](https://arxiv.org/abs/2303.01925), and some animations showing model predictions [here](https://magnusross.github.io/HamiltonianGPs/).
 This implementation was based on code developed by [Pashupati Hedge](https://github.com/hegdepashupati), for the [GP-ODE model](https://github.com/hegdepashupati/gaussian-process-odes).

 ### Installation